AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/transact.md

 slug: ../dev-guide/high-level/transact
 ---

-DynamoDB provides two transact operations:
+DynamoDB provides two transactional operations:

 * `TransactGetItems` - Atomically read multiple items from one or more tables.
 * `TransactWriteItems` -  Atomically modify multiple items in one or more tables.

 Both operations throw `TransactionCanceledException` when transaction is rejected.
 The `CancellationReasons` property can be used to find out the reason behind the rejection.

 ## TransactGetItems